Kenshiro-28/MAGI/README.md

 Some models require authentication.
 To access these gated models:

 - Visit the model's page on Hugging Face (e.g., https://huggingface.co/black-forest-labs/FLUX.1-dev).
-- Complete the required access agreement and personal information.
+- Complete the required access agreement.
 - Generate an access token in your Hugging Face account settings.
 - Authenticate your local environment by running the following command in the project directory (with your Python environment activated):